coqui-ai/TTS/README.md

 <p align="center"><img src="https://user-images.githubusercontent.com/1402048/52643646-c2102980-2edd-11e9-8c37-b72f3c89a640.png" data-canonical-src="![TTS banner](https://user-images.githubusercontent.com/1402048/52643646-c2102980-2edd-11e9-8c37-b72f3c89a640.png =250x250)
 " width="320" height="95" /></p>

 This project is a part of [Mozilla Common Voice](https://voice.mozilla.org/en).
-TTS aims a Text2Speech engine low in cost and high in quality.
-To begin with, you can hear a sample [here](https://soundcloud.com/user-565970875/commonvoice-loc-sens-attn).
+TTS aims a deep learning based Text2Speech engine, low in cost and high in quality.
+To begin with, you can hear a sample generated voice from [here](https://soundcloud.com/user-565970875/commonvoice-loc-sens-attn).

-The model here is highly inspired from Tacotron: [A Fully End-to-End Text-To-Speech Synthesis Model](https://arxiv.org/abs/1703.10135) however, it has many important updates over the baseline model that make training faster and computationally very efficient.
-Feel free to experiment new ideas and propose changes.
+The model architecture is highly inspired by Tacotron: [A Fully End-to-End Text-To-Speech Synthesis Model](https://arxiv.org/abs/1703.10135).
+However, it has many important updates that make training faster and computationally very efficient.
+Feel free to experiment with new ideas and propose changes.

-You can find [here](http://www.erogol.com/text-speech-deep-learning-architectures/) a brief note pointing possible TTS architectures and their comparisons.
+You can find [here](http://www.erogol.com/text-speech-deep-learning-architectures/) a brief note about TTS architectures and their comparisons.

 ## Requirements and Installation
 Highly recommended to use [miniconda](https://conda.io/miniconda.html) for easier installation.